 Cumulative college GPA of 2.50 or better in appropriate general education courses.
 Students who complete 60 semester hours of transfer-level work with a cumulative GPA of 2.50 at a Colorado Community College and who apply by the equal consideration deadline are assured admission to the College of Arts and Sciences.
 Students must complete all of the Minimum Academic Preparation Standards (MAPS) to be guaranteed admission. *This information applies to students who entered college after Spring 1988.
 For those students who entered college prior to Summer 1988, please contact the Office of Admissions.

-Cumulative college GPA of 3.0 or higher Completion of finite math (or college algebra), calculus, microeconomics and macroeconomics with competitive letter grades.
+Cumulative college GPA of 3.0 or higher and completion of finite math (or college algebra), calculus, microeconomics and macroeconomics with competitive letter grades.

 Students who have completed a bachelor's degree may apply directly to the School of Education.
 All other undergraduate students must be admitted to another CU-Boulder college or school in an approved major before applying to the teacher education program.
 Visit the Undergraduate Teacher Licensure Program for additional information.

 Cumulative college GPA of 3.0 for all majors EXCEPT Mechanical Engineering which requires a 3.3 cumulative college GPA.
 Transfer applicants must have taken courses relevant to an engineering curriculum, including at least two semesters of college-level calculus and two semesters of calculus-based physics and/or college-level chemistry.
 Chemical engineering and chemical and biological engineering applicants should have completed two semesters of college chemistry.

 Grades in math, science and engineering courses should be a 'B' or higher.
 (Exception: Students (resident or non-resident) who apply for admission for a semester which occurs within 18 months of their high school graduation date may also be competitive without having taken the above course work, as long as their high school academic record is competitive.
 In addition, if any college-level work has been completed, your overall GPA should be 3.0 or higher.)

 The College guarantees admission to any of its baccalaureate degree programs to students transferring from Colorado public institutions of higher education who meet the Guaranteed Admission Criteria for Colorado Transfers.